We’re all concerned about the environment, and we all want to make choices that will help preserve the planet for future generations.

 Plastic straws, including PLA, can take hundreds of years to decompose, and paper falls apart in liquid.
 There’s a better alternative to plastic and paper straws: sugarcane ones!

 Sugarcane straws are 100% biodegradable and compostable, so you can feel good about using them.
 These plant-based, biodegradable drinking straws are verified by the Biodegradable Products Institute (BPI), so you know they’re safe for the environment.
 And they come in a variety of sizes, including biodegradable cocktail straws and thicker, eco-friendly boba straws.
-See all compostable straws here.
+Or browse through all our compostable biodegradable straws.

 They also have a smaller footprint than plastic or paper alternatives.
 So ditch those plastic straws and switch to a better, more sustainable straw.
 You’ll be glad you did!